bjornekelund/DXLogICOMScripts/README.md

 The script kit is written for and verified on IC-7610 but will likely work for all waterfall capable ICOM radios in the 7000 family.
-Minor modifications of the scripts (e.g. changing power levels or band edges) can be done using any source code editor (notepad++ is a good choice.)
+Minor modifications of the scripts (e.g. changing power levels or band edges) can be done using any source code editor (*notepad++* is a good choice.)

 Any more sophisticated modification and/or extension of the scripts will greatly benefit from using Visual Studio.
 Since the debugging facilities in DXLog are limited, a more advanced SDK like Visual Studio is a great help.
 The script kit is formatted for use in Visual Studio.
-Once installed, just double-click on the file DXLogICOMScripts.sln.
+Once installed, just double-click on the file *DXLogICOMScripts.sln*.

 If the editor complains about syntax/usage (red wavy lines) make sure you have references to the DXLog DLL and EXE files correctly set up.
-You can add this in the Solution Explorer panel.
+You can add this in the *Solution Explorer* panel.
 If you see yellow warning triangles, re-enter/add the references by right-clicking "References" and selecting them in the DXLog.net binary folder, typically C:\Program Files (x86)\DXLog.net.

-Since you may want to modify the scripts over time (setting output power etc.), it is also suggested you pin this project to Visual Studio's startup panel.
+Since you may want to modify the scripts over time (setting output power etc.), it is also a good idea to pin this project to Visual Studio's startup panel.

 To install the scripts in DXLog, enter the scripts manager (Tools->Scripts manager) Add the scripts one by one, give them a good name and assign a key those that need it.